ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 Cheats.StoryBits>Testing Toggle: Toggles g_StoryBitTesting.
 Cheats>Complete Constructions: Complete all constructions instantly.
 Cheats>Complete Wires & Pipes: Complete all wires and pipes instantly.
-Cheats>Delete Geysers: Remove all geyser activity from the map (permanent per-save).
-You will not be able to build on the area without also enabling ECM>Buildings>Toggles>Build On Geysers.
 Cheats>Map Exploration: Scanning, deep scanning, core mines, and alien imprints.
 Cheats>Mod Editor: Open the mod editor.
 Cheats>Mystery Log: Advance to next part, show what part you're on, or remove mysteries.